menu

 ARCHITECTURE, ART AND DESIGN AS A TOOL FOR FOSTERING COLLECTIVE IDENTITY

 Although an ancient invention, the idea of using culture and art for the purposes of a very specific narrative, usually of power, found many applications throughout the 20th century.
 Architecture is just one field of human activity that was used as a tool for the creation and manifestation of specific values, aspirations and ambitions.
 In the first decades of the 20th century, Central Europe was a melting pot of many nations and ethnic groups, from which a “new order” with its own horizon of dreams and inspirations sporadically emerged.
 The need to unite the national community and forge a coherent identity arose every time borders were shifted.
 Not only architecture, but also other fields of art (including literature, theater and film) were ideal tools for this.
 Sometimes it was the result of spontaneous efforts to find an answer to the question “who am I?” and other times a brutal narrative imposed by the authorities.
 One example is Socialist Realism, which imposed a heavily codified narrative on artists living in the Soviet bloc at the time.
-This block will focus on various attempts to use architecture and other art forms to build, merge or unify a collective identity, and the effects of these actions.
+This block focused on various attempts to use architecture and other art forms to build, merge or unify a collective identity, and the effects of these actions.

 BLOCK II